 1. The Gambler - Kenny Rogers

 Performed by the legendary country singer Kenny Rogers, The Gambler song is our number 1 - it's full of some betting advice that are relevant today, even though it was released more than 40 years ago, in 1978.
 Here’s how it goes… “If you're gonna play the game, boy you gotta learn to play it right, you've got to know when to hold 'em, know when to fold 'em, know when to walk away, and know when to run.”
 These classic chorus lines were told from the first-person perspective inspired by a conversation the author had with an experienced poker player on a train.
-Written in the form of poker metaphors, Schlitz wrote the tune in honor of his late father.
+Written in the form of poker metaphors, Schlitz wrote the tune in honour of his late father.

 Johnny Cash is also among other musicians who recorded The Gambler in 1978, on Gone Girl.